-For this post I wanted to write about how to start a business in a few steps.
-My first headline was How to start a business in 1-million steps to make a mockery of the Solve your most heinous problem in n-steps meme, but thought better of it, ‘as people in glass houses shouldn’t throw stones.’
+For this post, I wanted to write about how to start a business in a few steps.
+My first headline was How to start a business in 1-million steps to make a mockery of the Solve your most intractable problem in n-steps meme, but thought better of it, ‘as people in glass houses shouldn’t throw stones.’

-Instead I chose to go the other way and suggest you could do it in one step.
-Well you can, if you have a solution, the resources, and can leap from job (problem) identification to overnight success in a single bound.
-But Superperson is a fictional character and suggesting that all but the most simplistic of goals can be achieved in a small number of steps is also a fiction.
+Instead, I chose to go the other way and suggest you could do it in one step.
+Well, you can, if you have a solution, the resources, and can leap from job (problem, need, challenge, …) identification to overnight success in a single bound.
+But Superperson is a fictional character and suggesting that all but the most simplistic of goals can be achieved in a small number of steps is also a fiction, perhaps a delusion even.

 I amply demonstrated this fiction to myself as I tried to make my definitive list of steps; I got to a grossly incomplete list of 13 high-level steps and I hadn’t even got into the high-level details yet, let alone the details of the details of the …

 Starting a business is a complex undertaking, but I’m determined to simplify it, or at least, to remove some of the mystery, but it won’t be in this post.

 But anyway, let’s carry on.
 So here it is, the single bound to starting a business:

 And by obtain, I mean design, copy, adapt, or whatever else you must do to obtain a Business Model that works.

 And here’s the catch; if you drill down into what is involved in obtaining a Business Model that works, you quickly uncover lots of detail, and lots of other steps.

 So just what is a Business Model?
 Click on the link to see some definitions.
 Essentially a Business Model is a money-making, or to be a little more generic, a value-exchanging machine.
 Not a machine as in a drill, a car engine, or an egg beater, but a machine as in a system with inputs, processes, and some outputs.